-Broadhempston, Totnes, Devon TQ9 6BL 01803 812689 adminbroadhempston@thelink.academy www.broadhempston-primary.devon.sch.uk
+Broadhempston, Totnes, Devon TQ9 6BL 01803 812689

+adminbroadhempston@thelink.academy http://broadhempston.thelink.academy

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.